Biodegradable additives: Mechanism of biodegradation

-Direct Action
+Direct action

 Some microorganisms can directly consume plastic fragments and use the carbon as a nutritional source.
 For example, Brevibacillus borstelensis, Rhodococcus rubber, Pseudomonas chlororaphis, and Comamonas acidovorans TB-35 have all been shown experimentally to use direct action to consume polyethylene.
 For other less commonly used plastics, researchers have only found one strain of microbe capable of directly degrading a specific plastic.
 More research is currently being done to discover other microbial strains that can effectively biodegrade plastics.

 Polymer molecular weight plays a significant role in whether microorganisms can use direction action to break down plastics because it is quite difficult for microorganisms to directly degrade high molecular weight polymers.
 Functional groups on the polymer also determine whether a polymer will be directly degraded, with large substituents being more difficult to degrade.

-Indirect Action
+Indirect action

 Microbes involved in the breakdown of fossil-based plastics typically use an indirect mechanism in which microbial enzymes break down the plastic.
 Through indirect action, the metabolic products of the microorganism affect the properties of the plastic, resulting in degradation.

 Enzyme-based microbial biodegradation can occur under two conditions: aerobic and anaerobic.
 Plastics are typically made up of hydrophobic polymers, so the first step of biodegradation under both conditions involves the breakdown of the polymer by the enzyme into smaller constituents such as oligomers, dimers, and monomers.
 The breaking down the plastic into smaller molecules is known as hydrolysis or oxidation, and this process increases the hydrophilicity of the polymer.
 Hydrolysis or oxidation is the most important step in the mechanism since it initiates the entire process of plastic biodegradation.
 Once hydrolysis or oxidation occurs, the microorganisms can act directly on the lower molecular weight products and utilize the carbon in these fragments as a source of energy.

 Common enzymes involved in microbial plastic biodegradation include lipase, proteinase K, pronase, and hydrogenase, among others.
 The efficacy of these enzymes depends on the type of plastic being degraded.
 Furthermore, the products of microbial biodegradation will differ depending on the environmental conditions.

-Aerobic
+Aerobic conditions

 Under aerobic conditions, the microorganisms will use oxygen as an electron acceptor.
 The resulting products are carbon dioxide (CO2) and water (H2O).
 Examples of aerobic conditions for microbial biodegradation include landfills and sediments.